 Leading figures in Uruguayan society are well informed about German affairs.
 Germany is seen as an important member of the European Union and an actor with growing international influence.

-Of Germany’s political foundations, the Friedrich-Ebert-Stiftung and the Konrad-Adenauer-Stiftung have offices in Montevideo, from where they conduct mainly regional programmes.
+Of Germany’s political foundations, the Friedrich-Ebert-Stiftung and the Konrad-Adenauer-Stiftung have offices in Montevideo.
 Other German foundations (the Friedrich Naumann Foundation for Freedom, the Heinrich Böll Foundation and the Rosa Luxemburg Foundation) support various projects without having their own local offices.